top of page

 Caroline Young

 Navigating emotions may be the hardest part of being a human.
-Over the last couple of years, it’s safe to say we have been collectively living in a particularly emotionally turbulent time.
-In my work as a registered dietitian & nutrition therapist, I have certainly seen the use of disordered eating behaviors increase, in attempts to manage hard emotions since the pandemic started.
-Today, I’d like to talk specifically about emotional eating, a concept that is often misunderst
+Over the last couple of years, it's safe to say we have been collectively living in a particularly emotionally turbulent time.
+In my work as a registered dietitian and nutrition therapist, I have certainly seen the use of disordered eating behaviors increase in attempts to manage hard emotions since the pandemic started.
+Today, I'd like to talk specifically about emotional eating, a concept that is often misunderst

 -